ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 James: likes Alice
 ```

-The first statement, `∀ x ∃ y likes(x, y)`, says that all people have some person (not necessarily the same person) that they like.
+The first proposition, `∀ x ∃ y likes(x, y)`, says that all people have some person (not necessarily the same person) that they like.
 This would certainly be true for our domain, as every person has at least one person that they like.
-The second statement, `∃ y ∀ x likes(x, y)` is saying that there is a person (the SAME person) that everyone likes.
-This statement would be false for our domain, as there is no one person that is liked by everyone.
+The second proposition, `∃ y ∀ x likes(x, y)` is saying that there is a person (the SAME person) that everyone likes.
+This proposition would be false for our domain, as there is no one person that is liked by everyone.

 ## Precedence with quantifiers

 In section 2.2, we discussed operator precedence for propositional logic statements.
 The same operator precedence holds for predicate logic statements, except that our two quantifiers (`∀` and `∃`) have the same precedence as the NOT operator.
-If we have a statement with multiple quantifiers, then the quantifiers are resolved from right to left.
+If we have a proposition with multiple quantifiers, then the quantifiers are resolved from right to left.
 For example, `∃ y ∀ x likes(x, y)` should be interpreted as `∃ y (∀ x likes(x, y))`.

 Here is an updated list of operator precedence, from most important (do first) to least important (do last):